-Forex or foreign exchange trading is the act of buying and selling currencies.
-Buyers and sellers transfer currency between one another at an agreed price.
-Like any other kind of investment, the goal in forex trading is to make a profit.
-When you trade forex, you are betting one currency to increase its value and the other to decrease.
-This is how you make money in this market.
+Foreign exchange trading, or forex, is the act of buying and selling currencies.
+Buyers and sellers transfer currency between one another at an agreed price, usually in an over-the-counter (OTC) market.
+You’re betting on one currency to increase its value and the other to decrease with the goal of making a profit.

 In this market, a contract is agreed upon when buying or selling a set amount of currency at a specific price.
 The transaction is then done at a specific date or a range of future dates.